syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Data-binding.md

 ## WebAPI Binding

-The appointment data can be bound to the Scheduler through Web API service which serves as a programmatic interface to define the request and response messaging system.
+The Schedule appointment data can also be bound through the Web API services.
+It is a programmatic interface to define the request and response messages system that is mostly exposed in **JSON** or **XML**.

 {% highlight razor %}